bpj/pandoc-elements-selectors/pandoc-elements-selectors-description.md

 True if the element has a class() attribute and one or more of the classes is equal to `<string>` or matches the `<regex>`.

+(The `.` character is already used as a prefix for class names in Pandoc’s attribute syntax and CSS selector syntax.)

 ### Select by element method